Use Talk Tools in Your Classroom

 Students need effective practice and time to develop conversation skills.
 When we solve problems and reason topics, we do most of our thinking and talking in our heads.
 Students need to learn to do this, so we teach them to do it outside of themselves first.
 Through whole or small group students will have a chance to be engaged in reasoning.
 We will facilitate and guide but not focus on providing answers directly.
 Instead, we will work on guiding them and leading them through discovery and exploration of concepts that will help them to better understand and remember.

 When we teach a concept, we always teach vocabulary and meaning but are we allowing students to use it in conversation?
 Conversations are so important.
 Students will use vocabulary, concepts, reasoning, opinions and critical thinking to explain and reason behind their thinking.
 They will learn to agree and disagree and most importantly change their minds when provided with new information.

 Conversations can also reveal understanding and misunderstanding for the purpose of informal and self-assessment.
 It can support language development and help support social skills.

 Only if we give students a chance to talk about their thinking will they learn to voice their opinions.
 I hope I have sold you on the idea of having more conversations in class.
 We need to explicitly teach students the ground rules of discussions.
+Talk tools are a great way to introduce the norms of effective conversation.
 We can do this first by explaining that we will be working better to talk together and share ideas, so to do this properly:

 Conversation Rules / Talk Tools